 Throughout its existence, the Pasture Project has been a consistent advocate for the integration of regenerative grazing into annual and perennial agricultural production systems.
 We use several strategies to guide our work:

 The Wallace Center at Winrock International is a nonprofit organization that implements project work funded by philanthropic foundations, government grants, and private sector partnerships.
-The Wallace Center develops partnerships, pilots new ideas, and advances solutions to strengthen communities through resilient farming and food systems.
+The Wallace Center brings together diverse people and ideas to co-create solutions that build healthy farms, equitable economies, and resilient food systems.

 The Wallace Center is a unit of Winrock International.
 Winrock is a nonprofit organization that implements a portfolio of more than 150 agriculture, environment and social development projects in over 40 countries.
 Winrock works to empower the disadvantaged, increase economic opportunity and sustain natural resources.